 Calendula (Calendula officinalis) is a member of the sunflower family (Asteraceae) and native to Western Europe, Mediterranean, and parts of Asia.
 There are nearly 20 known species of Calendula that are now grown worldwide.
 In Europe it is also commonly known as pot marigold, but should not be confused with Tagetes spp., which is also commonly known as marigold.

 Calendula is most well-known for its external uses.
 Traditionally, it has been used to support and speed healing of minor wounds and burns and to give relief to bug bites, rashes, and other irritating skin conditions.
 It is soothing and often used for hot and inflamed skin symptoms.
 Additionally, it is used to support overall skin health and help skin stay young and radiant.
 It continues to be an ingredient in many modern skin care products, including baby oil, moisturizers, and sunscreen and is an excellent addition to summer skin care.

 Calendula is also supportive when taken internally.
-It has been used to ease menstrual cramps, soothe digestive complaints, and can even help relieve symptoms of the common cold and flu.
+It has been used to soothe period cramps, soothe digestive complaints, and can even help relieve symptoms of the common cold and flu.
 Modern research is investigating calendula's anti-tumor effects, immunomodulating properties, and ability to increase cell proliferation and speed the healing of wounds (Jimanez-Medina, et al., 2006; Fronza, et al., 2009).